robinreversi/robinreversi.github.io/_posts/2019-07-28-Do you believe in magic? - Part 1.md

 I learned what it’s like to have to clean up someone else’s piss every time you wanted to use the restroom, what the word “fuck” looks like on a bathroom wall, and what shit looks like when it’s been sitting in a toilet for too long.

-I learned what it’s like to get in line early, eager to snag a decent lunch for once, a rarity in public school cafeterias, only to be pushed further and further back as people cut in line shamelessly, walking up to friends, arms outreached, pulling them into safety, and how teachers would pass by and say nothing, jack shit, leaving you with food you would barely call food, disgusting slops of soggy chicken sandwiches that leaked preservatives that left you hungry, angry, and frustrated.
+I learned what it’s like to get in line early, eager to snag a decent lunch for once, a rarity in public school cafeterias, only to be pushed further and further back as people cut in line shamelessly, walking up to friends, arms outreached, pulling them into safety, and how teachers would pass by and say nothing, jack shit, leaving you with food you would barely call food, disgusting slops of soggy chicken sandwiches that leaked preservatives and left you hungry, angry, and frustrated.

 I learned what it’s like to go to someone for help and then to be told there's nothing they can do, that despite all the power they had, they would not do anything.